dlenroc/node-wdp/README.md

   username: 'auto-xbox',
   password: 'secret',

-  // provide implementations if they are not present in the global object
+  // provide implementations if they are missing or need some tweaking
+  // !! make sure fetch, Blob and FormData are compatible with each other !!
   implementations: { fetch, FormData, WebSocket },
 };